Bootstrapping data arrays of arbitrary order: Appendix: Proofs

-Theorem~\ref{thm:pwvar} gives an exact expression for the gain coefficients of the Bayesian pigeonhole bootstrap in the constant variance crossed random effects model.
-Theorem~\ref{thm:bpbgains} gives an interpretable approximation to those gain coefficients.
-Theorem~\ref{thm:intbounds} shows factorial reweighting gives nearly the correct variance when $\eps$ and $\eta$ are both small.
+Theorem~\ref{thmpwvar} gives an exact expression for the gain coefficients of the Bayesian pigeonhole bootstrap in the constant variance crossed random effects model.
+Theorem~\ref{thmbpbgains} gives an interpretable approximation to those gain coefficients.
+Theorem~\ref{thmintbounds} shows factorial reweighting gives nearly the correct variance when $\eps$ and $\eta$ are both small. \begin{theorem} In the random effects model (\ref{eqreff}) where